 At 24, I became Head Chef and joint owner of Harveys with a kitchen staff that included the young Gordon Ramsay.
-At 33, I become the youngest chef to be awarded three Michelin stars.
+At 33, I became the youngest chef to be awarded three Michelin stars.

 After leaving Allerton High School in Leeds without any qualifications, I decided to train as a chef.
 I began my training in the kitchen at the Hotel St George in Harrogate, North Yorkshire and later at the Box Tree in Ilkley, West Yorkshire.